Subscribe to updates

 West London Waste Authority - Audit Committee - Tuesday 20 January 2026 10.00 am

-The West London Waste Authority Audit Committee meeting scheduled for Tuesday 20 January 2026 was set to review the Authority's financial standing, risk management, and internal audit reports.
-Key discussions were expected to focus on the 2024/25 Statement of Accounts, external and internal audit findings, and the Authority's financial regulations.
+The West London Waste Authority Audit Committee meeting scheduled for Tuesday 20 January 2026 was set to review several key financial and operational documents.
+Discussions were planned around the authority's risk register, the 2024/25 statement of accounts, and reports from both external and internal auditors.
+Additionally, the committee was scheduled to consider updates to the authority's financial regulations.

 Risk Register